MoipatiThoobe/AWS-challenge-week-3/README.md

 <img width="226" alt="21" src="https://github.com/user-attachments/assets/54f4130b-a0ab-432a-87ff-030a775f0763" />

-15. Verify that the EC2 instance can reach the on-premises DNS server by qurying it directly using the IP address and the dig command
+15. Verify that the EC2 instance can reach the on-premises DNS server by querying it directly using the IP address and the dig command

 <img width="476" alt="22" src="https://github.com/user-attachments/assets/a1390605-869f-4dce-8c2e-bd389cee4831" />